What this Book is About

 encounter with psychedelics rekindled the spiritual interest, this time

 The book is not long.
-It prints to about 200 pages but can be dense for I am not a skilled writer.
+It prints to about 200 pages but can be overly dense as I am not a skilled writer.
 Appreciate too that I am grappling with unusual ideas and have probably made mistakes along the way.
-Questions are welcome - there's an email address on the cover page.
+Criticism is welcome - there's an email address on the cover page.
 My hope is that you will emerge from this adventure with a very different idea of what spirituality can be and a very different approach to the psychedelic landscape.

 |